 The role of the Risk Management division is to assess and control the Issuer's credit risk, to assess market risk, liquidity risk and operational risk, and monitor these risk factors in the Issuer's operations.
 The Risk Management division is responsible for maintenance and analysis of the Issuer's risk assessment systems.
-The Division comprises five departments: Credit Management, Credit Risk & Economic Capital, Market Risk, and Operational Risk.
+As of December 2017, the division is comprised of four departments: Credit Management, Credit Risk & Economic Capital, Market Risk, and Operational Risk.

 The Credit Management department reviews credit decisions made by the Issuer's business units when credit applications exceed the relevant business units' limits.
-The department has confirmation and veto rights on those credit applications.
-Confirmation by Credit Management increases the limits of business units but decisions exceeding the confirmation limits of the Risk Management divisions are referred to the Issuer's Credit Committee.
+The department has veto rights on those credit applications.
+Confirmation by Credit Management implies that Credit Management has reviewed the credit application and does not exercise its veto rights.
+Credit applications exceeding the confirmation limits of the Risk Management divisions are referred to the Issuer's Credit Committee.

-The Credit Risk & Economic Capital department is responsible for providing the Issuer with internal models and credit monitoring systems as well as related processes to measure and monitor credit risk and economic capital.
+The Credit Risk & Economic Capital department is responsible for providing the Issuer with internal models on credit risk and credit monitoring systems, as well as related processes to measure and monitor credit risk and economic capital.
 The department also supports the implementation of such models and processes within the Issuer.
 In addition, the department is responsible for credit risk, economic capital and impairment analysis and reporting within the Group.

-The Market Risk department is responsible for measuring, monitoring and reporting market risk, liquidity risk and interest rate risk in the Group's banking book.
+The Market Risk department is responsible for measuring, monitoring and reporting on market risk, liquidity risk and interest rate risk in the Group's banking book.
 The department develops and maintains the Issuer's market risk models and maintains the Issuer's Market Risk Policy and Liquidity Risk Policy as well as implementing processes to measure and monitor market risk and liquidity risk within the Group.
-Market Risk department is also responsible for monitoring all derivatives trading the Issuer enters into, both for hedging and trading purposes, as well as FX balance monitoring for the Group.
+The Market Risk department is also responsible for monitoring all derivatives trading the Issuer enters into, both for hedging and trading purposes, as well as FX balance monitoring for the Group.

 The Operational Risk department is responsible for ensuring that the Group's operational risks are monitored and that the Issuer implements and maintains an effective operational risk management framework.
 The department assists the Issuer's managers with operational risk assessment incidents related to normal operations and operational loss incidents analysis, and oversees continuity plans.
-The department is partly responsible for the security system of online banking and leads the work on the Group's certification under the ISO 2701 standard for information security.
+The department is partly responsible for the security system of online banking.
+The Operation Risk department leads the work on the Group's certification under the ISO 2701 standard for information security.